alficles/composite-claims/composite-claims.md

-If a "crit" claim is present in a claim set, a processor **SHOULD** consider claims it does not understand to be acceptable if they are not present in the "crit" claim.
-That is, when a "crit" claim is present, any claims not listed may be assumed to be non-critical.
+If a "crit" claim is present in a claim set, a processor **SHOULD** consider claims it does not understand to be acceptable if they are not present in the "crit" claim, unless application-specific processing defines otherwise.
+That is, when a "crit" claim is present, any claims not listed may by default be assumed to be non-critical.

 Use of this claim is **OPTIONAL**.
 The Claim Key [add key number] is used to identify this claim.